bikemath/bikemath.github.io/index.md

 ### [](#header-3)Research Interests
 My research interests, broadly-stated, include topics in numerical analysis, scientific computing, and computational fluid dynamics.
-My work to date has centered largely around finite element methods, though I do have experience with Some examplies include techniques used to approximate turbulent flow regimes, and how sensitive these models are to perturbations of their tuning parameters.
+My work to date has centered largely around finite element methods, though I do have experience with the use and implementation of spectral methods.
+Some examples of research topics include techniques used to approximate complicated fluid flows, and how sensitive these models are to perturbations of their tuning parameters.
 The class of models I have the most experience with are large eddy simulation models (LES), which are widely applied in engineering and atmospheric sciences.

 ### [](#header-3)Published Research
 S. Breckling, S. Shields, [The Long-Time L^2 and H^1 Stability of Linearly Extrapolated Second-Order Time-Stepping Schemes for the 2D Incompressible Navier Stokes Equation](https://www.sciencedirect.com/science/article/pii/S009630031830794X), Applied Mathematics and Computation (Accepted 2018, In Print 2/1/2019).